alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README_beta.md

 ## Upgrade of the binding

-When upgrading the binding to a new version it's suggested also to remove OpenWebNet Things before un-installing the old binding, and discover/configure them again after binding has been updated.
+When upgrading the binding to a new version you may need to remove OpenWebNet Things before un-installing the old binding, and discover/configure them again after binding has been updated.
 Re-discoverd things will not change their ID, so no other configuration change is needed and re-discovered things will be automatically linked to previous items.

-Instead of removing things also re-setting the bridge in things properties should work.
+Instead of removing things also re-setting the bridge in things properties should help.

-If things are defined using .things file, they do not need to be re-created.
+If things are defined using .things file, they do not need to be removed/re-created.

 ### Upgrade - Marketplace installation

-1. Goto PaperUI > Add-ons > Bindings > search `openweb` > UNINSTALL
+1. Go to *PaperUI > Add-ons > Bindings > search `openweb` > UNINSTALL*
 1. reload the page in the browser to make sure latest version is selected
 1. search again `openweb` > INSTALL